zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 Throughout my studies, I was fortunate to work under the supervision of [Dr. Wibowo Hardjawana](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/wibowo-hardjawana.html) and [Prof. Branka Vucetic](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/branka-vucetic.html), which provided me with invaluable guidance in my research endeavors.
 My Ph.D. thesis focuses on ["Scheduler Designs in Wireless Networks"](https://hdl.handle.net/2123/31508) and my works are published in prestigious journals and conferences, e.g., TON, JSAC and TWC etc.

+I was a research assistant of [Prof. Branka Vucetic](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/branka-vucetic.html) at USYD in 2023 and am currently a causal reseach fellow

 My research interests span in machine learning and graph theory in wireless networks.

 🤝*Collaborations from both industry and academia are highly welcomed.
 If you are interested in my researches, feel free to reach out!*